DJMare/express_mySql_usingAform/README.md

 # express_mySql_usingAform
-Using a form to insert a new Actor into the mysql database in an express app.
+Using a form to insert a new Actor into the mySql database in an express app.

 Install mySQL: https://dev.mysql.com/downloads/installer/